obalderes/project1-pd7/7UP/README.md

 *1. Your Data
     2. Your total points and average points
-**Your Average Points per question and in Total
+    Your Average Points per question and in Total
-**See comments (anonymously) with each comment's respective  rating *Your Groups
+    See comments (anonymously) with each comment's respective  rating *2.
+Your Groups
 **Current Group
 ***give points to other members per question
 ***give comments per question